 These lessons are completely tailored to your style of writing and goals and features customize course content.
 Your musical composition skills will be honed-in with practice writing a variety of different musical pieces.
 As you find your unique musical voice and get more comfortable using the available tools, your sense of music writing will become more natural and you will develop the confidence to experiment with new techniques.

-The first step to becoming a composer is learning how to sight read music, and understand what all of the various symbols mean.
-As you study various styles and genres of music you will learn to spot the differences in the notation of the music.
-You'll become familiar with the rules in sound creation such as chord progressions, relationships between notes, timing, melody and more.
+The first step to becoming a composer is learning how to read music and understand what all of the various symbols mean.
+As you study a range of styles and genres of music, you'll discover what devices composers are using and how to integrate that into your own music.
+You'll become familiar with the fundamental rules in music writing and theory, including chord progressions, relationship between seemingly polarizing music patterns, rhythmic structure, attractive melody creation, and more.

 Explore your inspiration or learn more about music.
-You will learn all the basic musical skills to build a strong foundation for writing future songs.
-In beginner lessons, the following topics are often covered:
+You will learn all the basic musical skills to build a strong foundation for writing future pieces.
+In beginner lessons, some of the following topics are often covered:

-Learn more techniques to improve your writing abilities and to expand your ideas.
-As you learn musical tricks and theories, you'll acquire new tools and techniques that allow you add more textural elements to your songs.
-The topics covered include:
+Learn more compositional techniques to improve your writing abilities and to expand your ideas.
+As you learn musical tricks and theories, you'll acquire new tools that allow you add more textural elements to your pieces.
+The topics covered include the following and more:

-Advanced lessons are intended for students with a thorough musical background and previous experience writing songs.
-In advanced songwriting, you'll work on developing and polishing your personal style, improving your existing songs, and expanding your songwriting repertoire.
+Advanced lessons are intended for students with a thorough musical background and previous experience with music writing.
+At this level of mastery, you'll work on developing and polishing your personal style, upgrade old pieces, and expanding your genres of writing.
 Topics covered highly depend on individual interests and goals, but often include:

 Built by Erin Drew Design